joseasoler/trading-options/README.md

 • Amount of other stock for any trader type.

-• Traders will have more items in stock if your colony is wealthy.
+• Make traders have more items in stock if your colony is wealthy.

 • Slaver traders appear regardless of your colony population.